Fleet Management Software: A Buyer's Guide

 For many people, reducing the amount of time spent with your engine running is a priority, if not a necessity.
 For instance, though everyone can benefit from fewer idling cars on the road, business owners who have to manage their fleet of vehicles stand to save money by reducing idling time.

-Engine idling may seem harmless, but it actually has tremendous impacts that can negatively affect everyone.
+Engine idling may seem harmless, but it has tremendous impacts that negatively affect everyone.
 It wastes a significant amount of money on fuel and puts harmful toxins into the environment.
-Keep engine idling top of mind when you’re driving so that you can do your part to reduce it.
+Keep idling top of mind when you’re driving so that you can do your part to reduce it.

 Read more